-If selected, Alternative 2, Proposed Action as Submitted, would result in the operator undertaking the proposed activities as requested and in accordance with their lease stipulations (in addition to any amendments), OCSLA requirements, and all applicable regulations (as per 30 CFR § 550.101(a)), and guidance provided in all appropriate NTLs (as per 30 CFR § 550.103), and conditions of approval as required under the ESA Consultation with NMFS that concluded March 13, 2020 (NMFS 2020 BO) and FWS that concluded on April 20, 2018 (FWS 2018 BO).
+If selected, Alternative 2, the Proposed Action as Submitted, would result in the operator undertaking the proposed activities in accordance with their lease stipulations (in addition to any amendments), OCSLA requirements, and all applicable regulations (as per 30 CFR § 550.101(a)), and guidance provided in all appropriate NTLs (as per 30 CFR § 550.103), and conditions of approval as required under the ESA Consultation with NMFS that concluded March 13, 2020 (NMFS 2020 BO) and FWS that concluded on April 20, 2018 (FWS 2018 BO).
 However, no additional, site-specific mitigation and monitoring measures would be required by BOEM or NMFS.
-As described in the analyses below, impacts to air quality from the proposed action are expected to be short-term, localized, and not lead to significant impacts.
-If selected, Alternative 2, the proposed action, would result in the operator undertaking the proposed activities, as requested and conditioned in the plan.
 As described in the analyses below, impacts to air quality from the proposed action are expected to be short-term, localized, and not lead to significant impacts.